berkerpeksag/notes/books/coders-at-work.md

 through code, you should understand what the dynamic state of the program looks like in various quick bird's-eye view or sanity checks, and I agree with that.

+## Douglas Crockford

+**Seibel:** When you're hiring programmers, how do you recognize the good ones?

+**Crockford:** The approach I've taken now is to do a code reading.
+I invite the candicate to bring in a piece of code he's really proud of and walk us through it.

+**Seibel:** And what are you looking for?

+**Crockford:** I'm looking for quality of presentation.
+I want to see what he thinks is something he's proud of.
+I want to see evidence that in fact he is the author of the thing that he's defending. *I find that is much more effective than asking them to solve puzzles or trivia questions.
+I see all that kind of stuff as useless.* But how effectively they can communicative, that's a skill that I'm hiring for.